Hellfighters (film)

 Hellfighters is a 1968 American adventure film directed by Andrew V. McLaglen and starring John Wayne, Katharine Ross, Jim Hutton, and Vera Miles.
 The movie depicts a group of oil well firefighters, and is based loosely on the life of Red Adair.
 Adair, "Boots" Hansen, and "Coots" Matthews served as technical advisers on the film.

-Hellfighters was for the most part negatively received, with criticism aimed at the overlong plot and dull characterization.

 Plot

 Chance Buckman is the head of a Houston-based oil-well firefighting outfit.
 With a team that includes Joe Horn, Greg Parker, and George Harris, Chance travels around the world putting out blazes at well heads from industrial accident, explosion, or terrorist attack.
 Chance enjoys the thrills, but longs for ex-wife Madelyn.
 She divorced him 20 years earlier, taking their daughter Letitia with her, because Madelyn could not bear to see her husband risk his life.
 Though they love each other, Madelyn could not deal with her terror that Chance might be badly injured or burn to death in a fire.

 While extinguishing a burning wellhead, Chance suffers a near-fatal accident when he is crushed by a bulldozer blade.
 Against his wishes, his daughter Letitia (Tish) visits him in the hospital, summoned by his old friend and former firefighting partner Jack Lomax and fetched by Greg Parker in the Buckman Company's corporate jet.
 She also pursues Greg Parker to a well fire in Louisiana despite Greg's notorious reputation for using fires to pick up women (generally, any woman he takes to a fire ends up in bed with him).
 In the case of Buckman's spitfire of a daughter, however, after considerable initial friction, Greg and Tish fall in love and marry five days after their first meeting.
 In spite of Greg's reputation, Buckman comes to trust his daughter's choice and accepts Greg into the family.
 Madelyn, projecting her own fears onto her daughter, though gracious, is rather less accepting, despite her liking for Greg.

 Greg suspects that his new father-in-law is growing increasingly protective of him after the marriage in an effort to protect his daughter from heartbreak should her new husband be harmed or killed.
 Tish wishes to see the fires that her husband and father fight, which neither man encourages.
 Her father relents and allows her to accompany Greg into the field.